Leadership Skills for MedTech Founders and CEOs

 Sheth methodically tied each core startup challenge to specific elements of the sage mindset:

-Leadership excellence comes from building “mental muscles” that default more often to sage mode and less to saboteur patterns.
+Sheth's essential claim, supported by his coaching experience and behavioral research, is that leadership excellence comes from building “mental muscles” that default more often to sage mode and less to saboteur patterns.

 Building Sage Muscles: Micro-Practices and Neuroplasticity

 Consistency is key.
-Even tiny practices, repeated over weeks, can begin to tilt the balance toward more positive, resilient, resourceful leadership responses.
+Even tiny practices, repeated over weeks, can begin to tilt the balance toward more positive, resilient, and resourceful leadership responses.

 Resources and Community